19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (j) the Trust Companies Act (Cap.
 336); and

-(k) such other Act or Acts as the Authority may prescribe by regulations made under section 30AAZN;
+(k) such other Act or Acts as the Authority may prescribe by regulations made under section 126;

+[Act 31 of 2017 wef 04/06/2018]

 “resolution” means any action by an authority (being an authority charged with responsibility for such action) to do either or both of the following: